cianmce/lockless/README.md

 # Save user2 before saving user1
 user2.lockless_save! # => true

+# user1 fails to save as it's been updated earlier by user2
 user1.lockless_save! # => false

 # when lockless_save doesn't work you can either ignored the update